Carmen Zolman

 at scale.

-Twenty years building named innovation platforms at global scale — from early-stage material research through enterprise adoption.
-Each platform a designed system, IP-backed, built to outlast the season.
+Twenty years setting creative direction for performance product — from early-stage material research through global launch.
+Each platform a designed system, IP-backed, grounded in craft and built to outlast the season.

 20+